Voxel-Fox-Ltd/VoxelBotUtils/docs/voxelbotutils.cogs.utils.errors.rst

 -------------------------------------------

 .. autoclass:: voxelbotutils.errors.ConfigNotSet
-    :members:

-    This is a subclass of :ref:`dpy:DisabledCommand` raised exclusively by the :ref:`voxelbotutils.checks.is\_config\_set` check.
+    This is a subclass of :class:`discord.ext.commands.DisabledCommand` raised exclusively by the :func:`voxelbotutils.checks.is\_config\_set` check.
 For normal users, this should just say that the command is disabled.

 errors.InvokedMetaCommand
 -------------------------------------------

 .. autoclass:: voxelbotutils.errors.InvokedMetaCommand
-    :members:

-    This is to be invoked by :ref:`voxelbotutils.checks.meta\_command`, and should just result in a silent failure.

 errors.BotNotReady
 -------------------------------------------